Logo

 Binance

-South African traders typically rely on Binance for:
+South African traders commonly use Binance for:

 Coinbase

-Its appeal comes from:
+Its appeal typically includes:

-- Simple buy-and-sell workflows that reduce complexity.
+• Simple buy-and-sell flows that reduce operational complexity.

 Gemini

-Typical Gemini users prioritize:
+Typical Gemini users focus on:

 South African Crypto Exchanges Built for Local Use